henryzarza/the-readers/README.md

 $ npm start
 ```

-Open your navigator and go to the address localhost:3000
+Open your navigator and go to the address [localhost:3000](http://localhost:3000)

+### Troubles
+In case of that you have problems go to documentation of the package [node-sass](https://github.com/sass/node-sass/blob/master/TROUBLESHOOTING.md#troubleshooting)